111nation/simracing/README.md

 _An affiliate store full of sim racing wheels!_
 ###### Btw im also a sim racing fan :)

+[!Note]
+> This site was created and maintained with AI.
+> I wanted to experminet and see how fast I can make and deploy a site with my current knowledge.
+> I believe in working with AI and leveraging its tools

+### Tools and Skills
+- Figma for designing the site
+- AI prompt engineering
+- HTML/CSS/JavaScript
+- Amazon Affiliate programme
+- Cursor IDE

 ### Ads
 <table>
   <tr>